pablodecm/phd_thesis/src/104_chapter_4.md

 for composite objects such as jets.
 Supervised machine learning techniques can be used to regress some of these latent variables, using simulated data and considering both low-level and high-level features associated with the relevant reconstructed objects.
-These information could be used to complement the reconstruction output for each object and design better summary statistics, e.g. adding this information as an input to the classifiers discussed in [Section @sec:sig_vs_bkg].
+This information could be used to complement the reconstruction output for each object and design better summary statistics, e.g. adding it as an input to the classifiers discussed in [Section @sec:sig_vs_bkg].

 The details of the application of machine learning techniques